hyperoslo/code-review/README.md

 ## License

-Code-Review is available under the MIT license.
+Code review is available under the MIT license.
 See the LICENSE file for more info.